 Digging into specific housing markets, San Jose (Zillow’s hottest housing market two years running) saw its sharpest historical two-year increase in home values, a $303,200 increase, following legalization in November 2016.
 Sales of recreational marijuana didn’t begin until January 2018, but the housing market responded immediately.

-Silicon Valley’s housing market has been red hot for years, but when the first dispensaries opened their doors in January 2018, Silicon Valley experienced the highest percentage growth in years.
+Silicon Valley’s housing market has been red hot for years, but after legalizing recreational marijuana, Silicon Valley experienced the highest percentage growth in years.
 Cities like Los Altos, Palo Alto, and Saratoga that experienced minor home value declines in 2016 rebounded in 2018 with record breaking home sale prices.
 2018 saw the highest percent increase across the valley since 2014.

 Silicon Valley’s innovative tech companies are the primary driver of its housing market, recreational marijuana’s impact on home prices can’t be ignored.
 But booming tech cities aren’t the only ones seeing home values rise.
 Even more modest cities with smaller economies like Redding, CA have seen home values jump after recreational legislation was passed.
 Home values increased 3.75% from November 2015 to November 2016.
 After the bill was approved, home values jumped 7.35% from November 2016 to November 2017.

 One outlier worth discussing is Washington D.C.
 While the capital legalized recreational cannabis with Initiative 71 in 2014, commercial sales are not legal.
 Residents are allowed to grow and maintain up six plants and carry up to two ounces of marijuana, but no exchange of money or goods is allowed.
 There are restrictive laws on consuming marijuana: smoking in a public space is a $100 fine and smoking in a parked car can result in a DUI.